What are Blue Chip Stocks?

-The term “blue chips” is often used in reference to stocks – yet many people don’t know what blue chip stocks actually are.
-In this article we look at the characteristics that make a stock a blue chip, a few examples and all the different ways to trade them.
+The term "Blue Chips” is often used to describe shares.
+However, many people do not know what blue chips shares actually are.
+In this article, we will look at the features of blue chip shares, at some examples and will discuss all the different ways to trade them.

-While there is no precise definition of Blue Chips Stocks, the term refers to the shares of high quality, established and profitable companies.
-Usually these are companies that have been around for some time, with well known products and brands, and a market leadership position within their sector.
-In addition, many are multinational corporations with operations around the globe.
+Although there is no precise definition of what blue chip shares in fact are, the term is used to refer to the shares of well-established, profitable and big companies.
+In general, these are companies that have existed for a long time, offer well-known products and brands, and represent the market leaders in their respective industries.
+In addition, quite often such companies are multinational corporations with branches in many countries around the world.

-The term “blue chip” actually came from poker because the blue poker chips have the highest value.
-The term was first used in reference to the stocks of high-quality companies in the 1920s.
+The term "blue chip" has actually been borrowed from poker, because the blue poker chips have the highest value.
+The term was first used in the 1920s to refer to the shares of big, well-established and profitable companies.

-Finally, nearly all blue chip stocks are members of major market indices like the Dow 30, S&P500 and FTSE 100.
+Finally, almost all blue chip shares are included in the major stock indices, such as the Dow 30, S&P500 and FTSE 100.

-The following are examples of well-known blue chip stocks.
-This table lists a variety of stocks from different industries that are considered to be blue chips.
-They are not necessarily the largest or best blue chips, but rather a cross section of examples from different industries.
+Below you can find examples of well-known blue chip shares.
+This table shows a variety of shares in different industries that are considered blue chips.
+They are not necessarily the biggest or best blue chips, but a cross-selection of examples from different industries.

 |Microsoft||$ 117.65||$ 892|